-with coordinated competitive procurement of renewable resources that could help the states achieve their renewable resource objectives at the lowest all-in cost - the cost of generation and transmission combined.
-This preliminary draft Work Plan was provided in response to the request and formed the basis for the Governors' July 2012 Resolution concerning Coordinated Competitive Procurement.
+In the spring of 2012, the NESCOE Managers requested that NESCOE staff, which focuses in part on system planning and expansion, prepare a draft Work Plan associated with coordinated competitive procurement of renewable resources that could help the states achieve their renewable resource objectives at the lowest all-in cost - the cost of generation and transmission combined.
+The Work Plan was provided in response to the request and formed the basis for the Governors' July 2012 Resolution concerning Coordinated Competitive Procurement.